+CHAPTER 19

-CHAPTER 19 DEVELOPMENT OF WOMEN
+DEVELOPMENT OF WOMEN

 19.01 Women constitute about 50 percent of total population of the State and are playing a vital role in national development.
-But they wallowed for many years in the mire of illiteracy. obscurantism poverty. and Successive exploitation. plan periods underlined the attempt to bring the women at par with men to play an equally, active and meaningful role in all spheres of national life.
-With gradual spread of education, health care and empowerment, the position of women has made a shift in their status and role in the society.
-Governments have been playing a role in ensuring adequate proactive representation of women in different socioeconomic and political areas.
+But they wallowed for many years in the mire of obscurantism illiteracy. poverty, and Successive exploitation. plan periods underlined the attempt to bring the women at par with men to play an equally, active and meaningful role in all spheres of national life.
+With gradual spread of education, health care empowerment, there has been a paradigm shift in the status and position of women and they are rolls in the society.
+Governments have been playing a proactive role in ensuring adequate representation of women in different socio-economic and political areas.